SS Tairoa: Sinking

 Following the evacuation of the Tairoa, Graf Spee proceeded to sink the vessel opening fire with her secondary armament of 15 cm SK C/28 guns from a distance of approximately 300 yards.
 This was followed by a torpedo that scored a direct hit amidships which sank the Tairoa at a position 648 nmi south-east of St Helena.

 Aftermath

 A fundamental part of his brief was to cause as much confusion as possible to the Allies by hunting across a vast expanse.
-Therefore Langsdorff would have been fully conscious of the fact he had sunk two merchantmen in as many days within the same area and consequently headed back into mid-ocean.
+Therefore, Langsdorff would have been fully conscious of the fact he had sunk two merchantmen in as many days within the same area and consequently headed back into mid-ocean.
 Graf Spee was tasked to rendezvous once more with Altmark on 6 December, following which the majority of Tairoa's crew, including Capt.
 Starr, as well as those from the cruiser's other recent victim, the Doric Star, were transferred.
-Graf Spee then resumed her sortie still with seven of Tairoa's crew remaining onboard.
+Graf Spee then resumed her sortie still with seven of Tairoa's crew remaining on board.
 They were released in Montevideo on 14 December as a consequence of Graf Spee having sought refuge following the Battle of the River Plate.